"Anyone who resists is just a human, and therefore doesn't deserve to live."

 - In Aberrant, Novas refer to non-Nova humans as "baselines", which technically is just a scientific term for their inability to become a Nova, but is treated as derogatory.
 Baselines usually fall within two camps: adoring fans or xenophobic champions of genetic purity.
 Since there's actually no way of telling whether a particular human is able to erupt (become a Nova) or not, a small minority try to provoke their eruption in various ways.
 Since lethal hazards can give you powers to survive those hazards, you can imagine how they go about this.

 - It turns out the Muggles DO have something to fear from the Novas - the use of Quantum powers eventually mutates them into dramatically inhuman Aberrants, who form the primary enemy for its predecessor, Trinity.
 Oddly enough, the heroes in Trinity are, themselves, no longer Muggles - they're powerful psychics, instead.

-- In the titular continent-sized Monster Town of Mortasheen, humans are treated like lab rats by the mutants and monsters that inhabit the city, sometimes as test subjects, sometimes as pets and sometimes as food. of course, this is slightly subverted by the fact that nobody inside the city is really bothered by this, including the humans themselves, as they see it as "just the way things go".
+- In the eponymous continent-sized Monster Town of Mortasheen, humans are treated like lab rats by the mutants and monsters that inhabit the city, sometimes as test subjects, sometimes as pets and sometimes as food. of course, this is slightly subverted by the fact that nobody inside the city is really bothered by this, including the humans themselves, as they see it as "just the way things go".
 Some humans will even volunteer themselves for experiments in the hopes of getting a more powerful form.

 - Played annoyingly straight in Wraeththu, where the eponymous magical hermaphrodites have nothing but contempt and genocidal urges towards the surviving humans, even though the Wraeththu are supposed to be the heroes of the setting AND each one was originally human themselves.